Mark0000917/coding-lab/README.md

 # coding-lab
-I hope that we can help somebody to learning how to coding.<br>
+I hope that we can help somebody to learn coding.<br>